RCS SPOTLIGHT

 With DMARC, senders can indicate whether their emails are protected by SPF, DKIM, or both (at least one of these methods is required to pass DMARC authentication).
 It also lets you set rules for receiving servers when an email fails SPF or DKIM authentication checks, such as sending those emails to spam folders or rejecting them altogether.

-If you don't already have a DMARC policy in place, you must configure one on your root domain.
+If you don't already have a DMARC policy in place, it’s a good idea to set one up on your root domain.

-Attentive has partnered with Red Sift, a leading DMARC and security vendor, to help our customers meet the minimum requirements set by Google and Yahoo.
+Attentive has partnered with Red Sift, a leading DMARC and security vendor, to help our customers meet the minimum requirements set by Microsoft, Google, and Yahoo.

-Google and Yahoo will now require senders to use their own domain in the “From” address of an email.
+Microsoft, Google, and Yahoo now require senders to use their own domain in the “From” address of an email.
 The domain in the “From” address must also match the domain in your SPF or DKIM record.

 This requirement is part of the stricter authentication measures being implemented to enhance email security.
 It’s a necessary change considering many senders fail to adhere to this practice, resulting in a lack of proper authentication for their domains.
 When the “From” domain is inconsistent, mailbox providers struggle to determine the legitimacy of these emails and establish the sender's reputation.